-16 in (406 mm) east-west
+Maximum log length 11 18 in (457 mm) east-west

-20 in (508 mm) east-west
+Flue outlet diameter 6 in (152 mm)

-6 in (150 mm)
+Recommended connector pipe diameter 6 in (152 mm)

-6 in (150 mm)
+Type of chimney CAN/ULC S629, UL 103 HT (2100 °F)

-ULC-S629, UL 103 HT (2100 °F)
+Baffle material C-Cast or equivalent

-C-Cast or equivalent
+Approved for mobile home installation 12 No

-No
+Type of door Double, glass with cast-iron frame

-Simple, glass with steel frame
+Type of glass Ceramic glass

-Ceramic glass
+Blower Included (up to 176 CFM)

-EPA / CSA B415.1-10
+Particulate emission standard 13 EPA / CSA B415.1-10

-UL 127
+USA standard (Safety) UL 127

-ULC S610
+Canada standard (Safety) ULC S610

-12 North-south: ends of the logs visible, East-west: sides of the logs visible.
+11 North-south: ends of the logs visible, East-west: sides of the logs visible.

-13 Mobile homes (Canada) or manufactured homes (USA): The US Department of Housing and Urban Development describes "manufactured homes" better known as "mobile homes" as follows; buildings built on fixed wheels and those transported on temporary wheels/axles and set on a permanent foundation.
+12 Mobile homes (Canada) or manufactured homes (USA): The US Department of Housing and Urban Development describes "manufactured homes" better known as "mobile homes" as follows; buildings built on fixed wheels and those transported on temporary wheels/axles and set on a permanent foundation.
 In Canada, a mobile home is a dwelling for which the manufacture and assembly of each component is completed or substantially completed prior to being moved to a site for installation on a foundation and connection to service facilities and which conforms to the CAN/CSA-Z240 MH standard.

-14 Tested and certified in compliance with CFR 40 part 60, subpart AAA, section 60.534(a)(1(ii) and ASTM E3053-17.
+13 Tested and certified in compliance with CFR 40 part 60, subpart AAA, section 60.534(a)(1(ii) and ASTM E3053-17.